RedisGears/RedisGears/docs/sync_and_async_run.md

 RedisGears also provided `client.callAsyncRaw` API, which is the same as `client.callAsync` but will not decode the replies as utf8.

-**Notice**: There is no garentee when the promise returned from `client.callAsyn` will be resolved.
-So the **function writer should not make any assumption about atomicity garentees.**
+**Notice**: There is no guarantee when the promise returned from `client.callAsyn` will be resolved.
+So the **function writer should not make any assumption about atomicity guarantees.**

 # Fail Blocking the Redis